berbiche/infrastructure/README.md

 Where `proxthin` is the name of the LVM thin provisioner on the Proxmox host.

+## Kubespray

+See the documentation in `kubespary/README.md`

 ## NixOS

+## Deployment

+Using deploy-rs, `deploy .#mouse --auto-rollback=false` for instance.

 ### Modules

-I host different services on my NixOS server.
+I host different services on my NixOS VMs.